 At CAE, we equip people in critical roles with the expertise and solutions to create a safer world.
 As a technology company, we digitalize the physical world, deploying software-based simulation training and critical operations support solutions.
-Above all else, we empower pilots, cabin crew, airlines, defence and security forces and healthcare practitioners to perform at their best every day and when the stakes are the highest.
-Around the globe, we're everywhere customers need us to be with more than 13,000 employees in approximately 250 sites and training locations in over 40 countries.
-CAE represents more than 75 years of industry firsts-the highest-fidelity flight, mission and medical simulators and training programs powered by digital technologies.
+Above all else, we empower pilots, cabin crew, maintenance technicians, airlines, business aviation operators and defence and security forces to perform at their best every day and when the stakes are the highest.
+Around the globe, we're everywhere customers need us to be with approximately 13,000 employees in more than 240 sites and training locations in over 40 countries.
+CAE represents more than 75 years of industry firsts-the highest-fidelity flight and mission simulators as well as training programs powered by digital technologies.
 We embed sustainability in everything we do.
 Today and tomorrow, we'll make sure our customers are ready for the moments that matter.

-CAE's Common Shares are listed on the Toronto and New York stock exchanges (TSX / NYSE) under the symbol CAE.
+${\sf CAE's\ Common\ Shares\ are\ listed\ on\ the\ Toronto\ and\ New\ York\ stock\ exchanges\ (\textbf{TSX\ }/\ \textbf{NYSE})\ under\ the\ symbol\ CAE.}$